 Dear Commons Community,

 Dr. Picciano’s major research interests are school leadership, education policy, Internet-based teaching and learning, and multimedia instructional models.
 Dr. Picciano has conducted three major national studies with Jeff Seaman on the extent and nature of online and blended learning in American K-12 school districts.
 He has authored numerous articles and fourteen books including The Great American Education-Industrial Complex (2013, Routledge/Taylor & Francis) with Joel Spring, Educational Leadership and Planning for Technology, 5th Edition (2010, Pearson), Data-Driven Decision Making for Effective School Leadership (2006, Pearson), Distance Learning: Making Connections across Virtual Space and Time (2001, Pearson), and Educational Research Primer (2004, Continuum).
 In 2007, he co-edited with Chuck Dziuban Blended Learning: Research Perspectives.
-A new edition of this book entitled, Blended Learning: Research Perspectives, Volume II, was published in 2014 by Routledge/Taylor & Francis.
-Dr. Picciano, with co-authors Chuck Dziuban, Charles Graham, and Patsy Moskal, has just completed Conducting Research in Online and Blended Learning Environments: New Pedagogical Frontiers, which will be available in September 2015 (Routledge/Taylor & Francis).
+A new edition (2014) of this book entitled, Blended Learning: Research Perspectives, Volume II, has just been published by Routledge/Taylor & Francis.

 In 2010, Dr. Picciano received the Sloan Consortium’s National Award for Outstanding Achievement in Online Education by an Individual.